Intensive In-Home Services

 - Individualized treatment plans and customized therapeutic interventions collaboratively devised with the individual, guardian, Intensive In-Home worker, and collateral agencies involved in treatment

-- A multitude of dynamic treatment modalities including, but not limited to: mental health and substance abuse evaluations, individual and family counseling, therapeutic mentoring, parenting skills, behavior management, 24 hour on call crisis response and stabilization, relapse prevention training, personal care education, conflict resolution, anger management, supervised visitation, and discharge planning.
+- A multitude of dynamic treatment modalities including, but not limited to: mental health and substance abuse evaluations, individual and family counseling, therapeutic mentoring, Parent Coaching, Education and Support Services, behavior management, 24 hour on call crisis response and stabilization, relapse prevention training, personal care education, conflict resolution, anger management, supervised visitation, and discharge planning.

 - Coordination of care across settings (home, school, work, and the community)

 - Concentration on all domains of functioning to include social, emotional, cognitive, and physical

 - Identify triggers, cues, and symptoms

 - 24 hour crisis intervention